apache/kyuubi/docs/connector/spark/delta_lake.rst

 Configurations
 **************

-To activate functionality of delta lake, we can set the following configurations:
+To activate functionality of Delta Lake, we can set the following configurations:

 .. code-block:: properties